 If the flavor isn’t sweet enough, or tomato-ey enough, or wants salt, add it during this last phase.
 Or balance the maple-to-molasses ratio to suit your taste.
 This is a flexible process, not delicate chemistry.
 You can even make the beans soupier, with more sauce than I like, by not cooking down so long.

-Again: The beans you start with, how well you soak/cook them first, and the vessel you cook in really make the timing and temperature combination vary.
+Again: The freshness of the beans you start with, how well you soak/cook them first, and the vessel you cook in really make the timing and temperature combination vary.
 Experiment.

 - Don’t want to pre-cook the beans?
-Soak them for 24 hours, changing water several times, and plan to bake them all day.
+Soak them for 24 hours, changing water several times, and plan to bake them longer, perhaps all day.

 - No good tomatoes in winter?
 I avoid needing to use canned by freezing a few bags of whole paste types at harvest time (above) for just this kind of recipe.